 One way to hold that the epistemic gap might be closed in the limit is to hold that in the limit, we will see that explaining the functions explains everything, and that there is no further explanandum.
 It is at least coherent to hold that we currently suffer from some sort of conceptual confusion or unclarity that leads us to believe that there is a further explanandum, and that this situation could be cleared up by better reasoning.
 I will count this position as a version of type-A materialism, not type-C materialism: it is obviously closely related to standard type-A materialism (the main difference is whether we have yet had the relevant insight), and the same issues arise.
-Like standard type-A materialism, this view ultimately stands or fall with the strength of (actual and potential) first-order arguments that dissolve any apparent further explanandum.
+Like standard type-A materialism, this view ultimately stands or falls with the strength of (actual and potential) first-order arguments that dissolve any apparent further explanandum.

 Once type-A materialism is set aside, the potential options for closing the epistemic gap are highly constrained.
 These constraints are grounded in the nature of physical concepts, and in the nature of the concept of consciousness.
 The basic problem has already been mentioned.
-First: Physical descriptions of the world characterize the world in terms of structure and dynamics.
-Second: From truths about structure and dynamics, one can deduce only further truths about structure and dynamics.
+First: physical descriptions of the world characterize the world in terms of structure and dynamics.
+Secondly: from truths about structure and dynamics, one can deduce only further truths about structure and thirdly: truths about consciousness are not truths about structure and dynamics.
 But we can take these steps one at a time.

-First: A microphysical description of the world specifies a distribution of particles, fields, and waves in space and time.
-These basic systems are characterized by their spatiotemporal properties, and properties such as mass, charge, and quantum wavefunction state.
+First, a microphysical description of the world specifies a distribution of particles, fields, and waves in space and time.
+These basic systems are characterized by their spatio-temporal properties, and properties such as mass, charge, and quantum wave function state.
 These latter properties are ultimately defined in terms of spaces of states that have a certain abstract structure (e.g., the space of continuously varying real quantities, or of Hilbert space states), such that the states play a certain causal role with respect to other states.
-We can subsume spatiotemporal descriptions and descriptions in terms of properties in these formal spaces under the rubric of structural descriptions.
+We can subsume spatio-temporal descriptions and descriptions in terms of properties in these formal spaces under the rubric of structural descriptions.
 The state of these systems can change over time in accord with dynamic principles defined over the relevant properties.
-The result is a description of the world in terms of its underlying spatiotemporal and formal structure, and dynamic evolution over this structure.
+The result is a description of the world in terms of its underlying spatio-temporal and formal structure, and dynamic evolution over this structure.